Table of Contents

 We then do the same once more however this time switching to hammering on the 4th fret with our pinkie finger.

-Similar to the 1234, as soon as we’ve carried out all 4 frets we transfer down to the C string, then all the way down to the E string, then A string.
+Similar to the 1234, as soon as we’ve carried out all 4 frets we transfer down to the C string, then all the way down to the E string, then the A string.
 After this, we merely slide up a fret and do it yet again.

 5. Wrist stretch and Reverse wrist stretch

 Maintain your right arm straight, 90 degrees perpendicular to your body, along with your fingers pointing upwards.

 Gently use your left hand to push your right hand till you’re feeling the stretch in your wrist and arm.
 Hold the place for just a few seconds.
 Do that exercise for every individual arm 5 times.